womanonrails/womanonrails.com/_i18n/en/_posts/2024-08-28-res-testing.md

 - `with_data`
 - `in`

-For more details on these methods, I recommend reading the [Rails Event Store documentation](https://railseventstore.org/docs/v2/rspec/).
+For more details on these methods, I recommend reading the <a href="https://railseventstore.org/docs/v2/rspec/" title="Rails Event Store matchers for RSpec" target='_blank' rel='nofollow'>Rails Event Store documentation</a>.

 ## Our custom matchers